 Recognizing Michigan’s Outstanding 4-H Alumni, Volunteers & Partners

-The Michigan 4-H Emerald Awards recognize Michigan’s outstanding 4-H alumni, volunteers and partners at the Town & Country Gala for Michigan’s Youth held every other year.
-The next gala will be held in 2018.
+The Michigan 4-H Emerald Awards recognize Michigan’s outstanding 4-H alumni, volunteers and partners.
+The 4-H Emerald Awards are held every other year, the next celebration event will be held in 2020.

 The 4-H Emerald Awards are: